 The heart of the program is in establishing a mentor relationship at one of several training sites, becoming involved with a cohort of medical students interested in HIV medicine/psychiatry, participating in an interactive didactic/experiential learning program, and moving students towards high achievement in the area of HIV-related mental health research or psychiatric services.
 Mentors stay in touch with students over time, offering guidance as they progress in their careers.
 Students are selected through a competitive process and receive a stipend.
 Application and all materials must be received by March 31, 2015.
-If you are unable to view the application, you may download a Word version of the application here.
+Download application here.